 It is my passion to help artists truly bring their music to life; treating each and every project like it is my own.

 Coming from a quiet town in the Northeast, I am now proud to be able to call Nashville home.
 It all began about a decade ago, when I fell in love with creating electronic music.
 After years of producing my own music, I found what I believe to be my true purpose, which is helping other talented musicians take their productions to the next level.
 After spending some time working out of studios in New York, I moved to Music City to earn a degree in audio engineering at Belmont University.
-Since then I have been blessed to have had the opportunity to work in some of the world’s most famous recording studios; with some of the most brilliant artists, producers, and engineers working in the industry today.
+Since then I have been blessed to have had the opportunity to work in some of the world’s most famous recording studios; with some of the most brilliant artists, writers, producers, and engineers working in the industry today.

 Having experience working on projects in a vast range of music genres and styles, I am confident that I will be able to develop a high quality sound for you that properly suits your vision.
 I am comfortable working in both analog and digital domains.
 I currently do a majority of my work in Pro Tools; using only the best industry standard plugins from Universal Audio, Waves, Fabfilter, Softube, Slate, iZotope, and many more.

 Feel free to contact me, I’d be more than happy to answer any questions.
 I look forward to working with you!